Our policy is that all children should wear clothing that is in keeping with a purposeful learning ethos.

 - Swim cap

-The following items are not school uniform and therefore should not be worn:
+The following items are not school uniforms and, therefore, should not be worn:

 - Layered skirts